Coyote vs. Acme

-Coyote vs. Acme is an upcoming American live-action animated legal comedy film produced by Warner Bros.
-Pictures, Warner Bros.
-Pictures Animation, and Two Monkeys, A Goat and Another, Dead, Monkey, and distributed by Ketchup Entertainment.
-The film is directed by Dave Green with a screenplay by Samy Burch from a story by Burch, James Gunn, and Jeremy Slater.
-The plot, based on the 1990 The New Yorker magazine article "Coyote v.
-Acme" by Ian Frazier (itself using elements from Looney Tunes and Merrie Melodies), follows Wile E. Coyote as he sues the Acme Corporation for repeatedly selling him alleged faulty products.
-The film's cast includes John Cena, Will Forte, Lana Condor, P. J. Byrne, Tone Bell, Martha Kelly, and the voice of Eric Bauza.
+Coyote vs. Acme is a 2026 American comedy film directed by Dave Green and written by Samy Burch, who developed the story with James Gunn and Jeremy Slater.
+Loosely based on the 1990 The New Yorker magazine article "Coyote v.
+Acme" by Ian Frazier (itself using elements from the Looney Tunes cartoons), it follows Wile E. Coyote as he enlists a billboard attorney to sue the Acme Corporation for repeatedly selling him faulty products.
+The live-action animated film stars Will Forte, Lana Condor, Tone Bell, Luis Guzmán, Martha Kelly, P. J. Byrne, Kenneth Choi, and John Cena, with Eric Bauza leading the voice cast.

 Development began in August 2018 with Chris McKay as producer and Jon and Josh Silberman writing the screenplay.
 Green was hired to direct in December 2019, and Burch, Slater, and Gunn joined the following year.
-Cena, Forte and Condor were cast in early 2022.
+Cena, Forte, and Condor were cast in early 2022.
 Live-action filming took place in New Mexico from March to May 2022.
+The film was produced by Warner Animation Group, Keylight Pictures, and Gunn's production company Troll Court Entertainment.

 Warner Bros.
-Discovery initially shelved Coyote vs. Acme in November 2023 to obtain a tax write-off, but later reversed its decision and allowed the filmmakers to seek other distributors following public backlash.
-After several unsuccessful negotiations with various distributors, Ketchup acquired the rights in March 2025 after previously doing so with Warner Bros.
-Animation's The Day the Earth Blew Up: A Looney Tunes Movie.
-The film is scheduled to be released on August 28, 2026.
+Discovery initially shelved Coyote vs. Acme in November 2023 to obtain a tax write-off but later reversed its decision and allowed the filmmakers to seek other distributors following public backlash.
+After several unsuccessful negotiations with various distributors, Ketchup Entertainment acquired the rights for $50 million in March 2025, after previously doing so for Warner Bros.
+Animation's Looney Tunes film The Day the Earth Blew Up (2024).

+Coyote vs. Acme screened at San Diego Comic-Con on July 25, 2026, and was theatrically released in the United States on August 28, 2026.
+The film received positive reviews from critics upon release and has grossed $108 million worldwide.